Finspång Trail Loop Ultra

 Loop 2: Feeling good until...

-At the aid station, I took a brief stop to wrap some Leuko tape around my toes, where I had started to feel a few hot spots developing.
-The shoes I was wearing weren’t fully broken in, and I could tell my feet were still adjusting to the fit.
+At the aid station I wrapped Leuko tape around my toes where hot spots were starting to form.
+The shoes I was wearing weren't fully broken in, and I could feel them rubbing with each step.

 Most of the second loop went smoothly.
-I found a comfortable rhythm and ran mostly alone, with a few other runners spaced out nearby.
-But around the 8 km mark, on a flat and seemingly easy section, I lost focus for a moment and rolled my ankle.
-It was one of the worst sprains I’ve experienced while running.
-I had to slow to a walk, trying to assess the damage and regain some mobility before easing back into a jog.
-It was a careless mistake—one that could’ve been avoided had I stayed more alert.
+I found a comfortable rhythm and ran mostly alone with a few other runners spaced out nearby.
+Then around the 8 km mark, on a flat section that should have been easy, I lost focus for a moment and rolled my ankle badly.
+One of the worst sprains I've had while running.
+I slowed to a walk, tried to assess the damage, and eventually eased back into a jog.
+Should have been paying more attention.

 Loop 3: Entering the pain cave